Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 Want an easy way to find some clients?
 Just look around your own neighborhood.
-The local pizzeria, nail salon, and florist probably have cheesy web sites that look completely outdated.
+The local pizzeria, nail salon, and florist probably have cheesy web sites that look completely outdated, and that’s if they have a site at all.
 You can use your skills to build them a real online presence and get paid good money to do so.

 You’ll need to build up a portfolio to show prospective clients.
 You can build sites for yourself or you can find others who are looking for help building a web site at popular sites like those here: